0xPolygon/cosmos-sdk/x/auth/README.md

 * `SigVerificationDecorator`: Verifies all signatures are valid.
 This requires pubkeys to be set in context for all signers as part of `SetPubKeyDecorator`.

 * `IncrementSequenceDecorator`: Increments the account sequence for each signer to prevent replay attacks.

+Some of these decorators may be disabled due to Heimdall's specific requirements.

 ## Keepers